max4211/simulation/README.md

 ### Impressions

-Great exercise for learning inheritance heirarchies and delegating assignments across a team.
+Great exercise for learning inheritance hierarchies and delegating assignments across a team.
 This was all of our first experiences working on a large code base from scratch, with a GUI adhering to the MVC model.
 We believe that our extensive design phase at the start of the project paid dividends long term, making our ```Basic``` implementation much more streamlined, and really helping us out on the backend in the ```Complete``` implementation.